 Welcome

 The NE 130th Street Infill Station serving Sound Transit’s Lynnwood Link Extension will provide additional service to North Seattle residents once complete.
-Explore this site for information about the construction of station finishes, streetscapes, and roadway improvements over the next two and a half years.
-Learn more about what to expect as we prepare for the station to open in mid-2026.
-The Lynnwood Link Extension, connecting light rail from Northgate to Lynnwood City Center Station, is scheduled to open for service in fall 2024.
+Explore this site for information about the construction of station finishes, streetscapes, and roadway improvements over the next two years.
+Learn more about what to expect as we prepare to open the station in 2026.
+The Lynnwood Link Extension, connecting light rail from Northgate to Lynnwood City Center Station, opened for service on Aug.
+30, 2024.

 In 2016, voters approved the addition of a light rail station to the Lynnwood Link Extension at NE 130th St by 2031.
 In February 2020, the Sound Transit Board authorized staff to complete final design of the station, and in summer 2022 the Board approved additional budget and contract changes for the accelerated delivery of the NE 130th St. Infill Station.
-This decision advanced the opening of the new station to mid-2026, revised from the original 2031 opening date projected in ST3.
+This decision advanced the opening of the new station to 2026.

 More information about the NE 130th St. Infill Station and the overall Lynnwood Link Extension project background and history can be found on Sound Transit’s project page.